ngs-lang/ngs/doc/ngslang.1.md

 As in other languages, variables are named locations that can store values.
 Variables' names should consist of ASCII letters (a-z, A-Z) and numbers (0-9).
 Variable name must start with a letter.
 Assignment to variables looks the same in both commands and code syntax.
 Referencing a variable in the code syntax is just the variable's name while referencing it in commands syntax or inside string interpolation is `$my_var` (not recommended) or `${my_var}` (recommended).

+Advanced topic: more precisely, the naming restrictions for the variables mentioned above are naming restrictions on identifiers.
+NGS can have variables that are named not by the rules above.
+This is not recommended except for special methods' which correlate with NGS syntax which is a syntactic sugar for calling methods, for example, binary operators.
+See more about methods' naming in "Methods and multimethods" section below.

+Assigning to a variable works in both commands and code syntax.

 	# Assigning value to a variable.
 	# Note that syntax to the right of = is code syntax even if the surrouning syntax is commands syntax.
 	a = 1 + 2